Cinder (novel): Plot

 At the same time, Emperor Rikan dies of the plague, resulting in Prince Kai becoming Emperor of the Eastern Commonwealth at eighteen.
 There is pressure to create an alliance between the Earth countries and the Moon country, Luna, led by the tyrannical and manipulative Queen Levana.
 The Lunars have the ability to manipulate the bioelectricity of people around them and make them see what they want them to see and even control their thoughts and actions.
 The proposed alliance is through Emperor Kai marrying Queen Levana, however, Emperor Kai wants to thwart this plan by finding someone else to marry first.
 He is also searching for information regarding the missing Lunar heir, Princess Selene, the daughter of Queen Channary Blackburn, Levana's late sister, who was said to have died in a fire in her nursery when she was three but a body was never found; which was what his android was researching before it broke.
 Earthens believed that somehow Princess Selene survived the nursery fire.
 To bribe Kai into going through with the marriage, Levana brings one vial of the letumosis antidote, which Cinder attempts to save Peony with, but is too late.
-Instead, she gives it to a little boy named Chang Sunto who recovers from The Plague and would later make headline news.
+Instead, she gives it to a little boy named Chang Sunto who recovers from letumosis, making headline news.
 After Peony's death, Cinder stores Peony's ID chip and takes it with her after discovering that the victims' chips are harvested after their deaths for an unknown reason.
 Angered by Peony's death, Linh Adri punishes Cinder by smashing Iko, Cinder's companion android and friend, to pieces and selling the valuable pieces, leaving only Iko's personality chip, and banning Cinder from going to the annual peace ball.

 Dr. Erland reveals to Cinder that she is Lunar, resulting in her immunity to letumosis.
-However, Cinder displays no Lunar abilities, making her a "shell", or a Lunar without any bioelectricity manipulation abilities.
+However, Cinder displays no Lunar abilities, making her a "shell", or a Lunar without any bioelectricity or manipulation abilities.
 Dr. Erland also reveals that he is a Lunar fugitive who has been living on Earth.
 He had turned against Luna after his own newborn shell daughter had been taken away per the Lunar shell infanticide laws, as shells cannot control or be controlled by the Lunar abilities and are thus supposedly a threat to Lunars.
 Cinder fixes Nainsi and discovers that he and Nainsi have been researching Princess Selene, who is believed to have been killed by her aunt, Levana, when she was a child in order to eliminate her only threat to the throne.
 Cinder also discovers a Lunar direct communication chip embedded in Nainsi, which was the reason for the android's initial breakdown.
 Through the Lunar chip, which is revealed to be used for direct communication outside the network, Cinder is contacted by a Lunar girl - revealed in the third novel to be Cress - who warns that Levana intends to marry Kai and kill him after she becomes empress.